 Winter Wedding Guest Dresses and Outfits

 Now the fun part!
-What are some good options to wear during the winter weddings you may have coming up?
+What are some good options to wear to a winter wedding?
 I mentioned that velvet is a perfect option as it looks lush and keeps you warm.
 I love the deep jewel tone of this forest green Mac Duggal Long Sleeve Fit & Flare Velvet Embellished Cocktail Dress.
 It’s an easy choice considering its just one piece.
 All you have to add are some good dancing shoes and minimal jewelry!

-Speaking of dancing shoes, I’ve never been one to take my heels off as I get down on the dance floor, but for those who don’t want the hassle of hurt feet, I came across these J. Renee Cameo Patent Bow Detail Block Heel flats.
-Honestly, I’d wear these any day of the week, but they would work great as a replacement to heels with a nice pants suit as a wedding guest.
+Speaking of dancing shoes, I’ve never been one to take my heels off as I get down on the dance floor, but for those who don’t want the hassle of hurt feet, I came across these Linea Paolo Melrose Glitter Loafers.
+Honestly, I’d wear these any day of the week, but they would work great as a replacement to heels with a pants suit as a wedding guest.
 They give the perfect punch, will save your feet and scream, “I’m ready to celebrate!”

 Mother of The Bride Fashion